carbon-app/carbon/README.md

 If you use the &apos;Tweet&apos; button, Carbon will automatically make your image accessible.
 However, if you want to manually tweet your carbon image, please check out [how to make your Twitter images accessible](https://help.twitter.com/en/using-twitter/picture-descriptions).

-If you include a carbon image in a post, the source code will be invisible for assistive technology, it will not be possible to enlarge it or copy it, etc. Please, think about adding another element with the source code as text.
-For example, you can add [a HTML Details Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) below the image.
+If you include a Carbon image in a post, the source code will be invisible for assistive technology, it will not be possible to enlarge it or copy it, etc. Please, think about adding another element with the source code as text, like an [HTML Details Element](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/details) below the image.

 ## Community
 Check out these projects our awesome community has created: